ateebakmal/Number-Conversions-Desktop-App-Using-Python-and-TKINTER/README.md

 ### Author - Ateeb Akmal

 ### Descyption:
-This is a desktop app for number conversions using `Python` and used libraries are
+This is a desktop app for number conversions using `Python`
+<br> Used libraries are:
 * tkinter
 * numbersystem